junkiescode80/data-science-project/README.md

     - Create interactive and static plots to visualize data and model results.
     - Use Plotly for interactive visualizations and Seaborn for statistical plots.

-## Contributing

-We welcome contributions to enhance the functionality and features of this project.
-If you would like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`

 ## License

 This project is licensed under the Apache License.
 See the `LICENSE` file for more details.

----

-This README provides a comprehensive overview of the project, including setup instructions, features, and contribution guidelines.